fylgja/site/src/components/auto-grid.md

 ---

 A super small grid with auto flowing behavior, based on the container size.

 Using a similar method to container queries.

-This grid uses a minmax method, that fills the grid items based on the space available.
+This grid uses a minmax method, it fills the grid items based on the space available.

 Where the min value is static value and the max value is `1fr`.

-This creates a grid without needing to setup any columns and rows.
+It creates a grid without needing to setup any columns and rows,

-Since the grid items will do this for you.
-Following the **content first** approach!
+since the grid items will do this for you, following the **content first** approach!

 ## Installation